-During Freshman Orientation Period the freshman student has the first of a series of conferences with his adviser.
-After considering the results of the entrance tests, together with the high school record, and the student's own inclinations, a program of courses is made out.
-This procedure is repeated before the beginning of each new semester of both the first two years.
+During Freshman Orientation Period the freshman student has the first of a series of conferences with his counselor.
+After considering the results of the entrance tests, the record made by the student in high school, the high school principal's report, and other information which may be at hand, together with the student's own desires and inclinations, a program of courses is made out for the first semester.
+Numerous additional conferences are held between the student and his counselor, especially during this first semester, for the purpose of helping the student overcome any difficulties he may be encountering and to pass on to him reports from teachers concerning his progress.